shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Sheet/Step 3: Solve Problems on Arrays/Step 3.1: Easy/Intersection Of Two Sorted Arrays.md

 - https://www.codingninjas.com/studio/problems/intersection-of-2-arrays_1082149
 - note - duplicates are allowed here. note how is different from [Find the Union](./Find%20the%20Union.md) in the same section
+- also, unlike typical merge, the two extra loops at end is not needed, since we are looking for intersection

 ```java
 import java.util.* ;